Biological and Environmental Research

 Atlas of Our Changing Environment: "This interactive atlas from the United Nations Environment Programme provides useful information to all interested in both natural and human-made changes in our planet over the last 30-40 years."

 Biosciences: "The Virtual Library Project specializes in reviewing Internet information sources pertaining to ecology and biodiversity based on their educational value."

-Climate Change Research Division: "The Climate Change Research Division includes process research and modeling efforts to (1) improve understanding of factors affecting the Earth's radiant-energy balance; (2) predict accurately any global and regional climate change induced by increasing atmospheric concentrations of aerosols and greenhouse gases; (3) quantify sources and sinks of energy-related greenhouse gases, especially carbon dioxide; and (4) improve the scientific basis for assessing both the potential consequences of climatic changes, including the potential ecological, social, and economic implications of human-induced climatic changes caused by increases in greenhouse gases in the atmosphere and the benefits and costs of alternative response options."
+Climate and Environmental Science Division: "The CESD includes process research and modeling efforts to (1) improve understanding of factors affecting the Earth's radiant-energy balance; (2) predict accurately any global and regional climate change induced by increasing atmospheric concentrations of aerosols and greenhouse gases; (3) quantify sources and sinks of energy-related greenhouse gases, especially carbon dioxide; and (4) improve the scientific basis for assessing both the potential consequences of climatic changes, including the potential ecological, social, and economic implications of human-induced climatic changes caused by increases in greenhouse gases in the atmosphere and the benefits and costs of alternative response options."

 Digital Library for Earth System Education: "DLESE supports Earth system science education by providing access to high-quality collections of educational resources, eEarth data sets and imagery, including the tools and interfaces that enable their effective use in educational settings.
 Support services are intended to help educators and learners effectively create, use, and share educational resources.
 Communication networks are provided to facilitate interactions and collaborations across all dimensions of Earth system education."

 Directory of Environmental Websites: "The online abridged verson providing a sample of the approximately 3000 Web sites listed in the parent publication, “The Directory of Environmental Websites", Thirteenth Edition - a directory of the Environmental Movement on the Internet."